 Basel III superseded Basel II and took effect on January 1, 2015 with full implementation on January 1, 2019.
 The three pillar framework of Basel II is unchanged but there have been changes to the detailed requirements within each pillar.
-Pillar 3 has more detailed disclosure requirements and will adopt generic templates over the course of the transition to allow improved comparability and transparency between institutions covered by Basel accords.
+Pillar 3 has more detailed disclosure requirements and allow improved comparability and transparency between institutions covered by Basel accords.